Monday, June 29, 2009

 In 1909, the idea of Father’s Day was conceived by Sonora Dodd of Spokane, Wash., while she listened to a Mother’s Day sermon, according to the U.S. Census Bureau.
 Mrs. Dodd approached her own minister and others in Spokane about having a church service dedicated to fathers on June 5, her father's birthday.
 That date was too soon for her minister to prepare the service, so he spoke a few weeks later on June 19th.
 From then on, the state of Washington celebrated the third Sunday in June as Father's Day.
 Children made special desserts, or visited their fathers if they lived apart.

 States and organizations began lobbying Congress to declare an annual Father's Day.
 In 1916, President Woodrow Wilson approved of this idea, but it was not until 1924 when President Calvin Coolidge made it a national event to "establish more intimate relations between fathers and their children and to impress upon fathers the full measure of their obligations."
 The first presidential proclamation honoring fathers was issued in 1966 when President Lyndon Johnson designated the third Sunday in June as Father’s Day.
-Father’s Day has been celebrated annually since 1972 when President Richard Nixon signed the public law that made it permanent."
+Father’s Day has been celebrated annually since 1972 when President Richard Nixon signed the public law that made it permanent

 **information credited to livescience.com and homeschooling.about.com